walidelkhatib/jira-codecommit-power/POWER.md

 4. Commits and pushes changes
 5. Posts update comment on PR
 6. Adds "kiro" label to Jira ticket
+7. Transitions ticket to "In Review" status
-7. Posts update on Jira ticket
+8. Posts update on Jira ticket

 **Example:** `"Patch CodeCommit PR 5"`